 Heaton Erecting, Inc. v.
 Gierum

-2/8/2024 | Written by Elliot Bourne
+Last Updated: 11/12/2025 | Written by Elliot Bourne (Partner)

 The court explained that while wages earned within the statutory 13-week period before injury typically define concurrent employment, the law recognizes that actual payment is not the sole factor.

 TTD benefits are awarded when an injured worker is unable to perform their pre-injury job due to the injury.
 Performing dissimilar work post-injury does not necessarily disqualify the worker from receiving TTD benefits.
-For example, in cases where workers engage in limited activities or alternative work that does not match their pre-injury employment, courts have upheld TTD benefits as long as the worker remains unable to perform their pre-injury job.
-In this case, Gierum’s ability to perform handyman work for Qualassure does not negate his inability to work as a crane operator, which was his pre-injury job.

 Heaton Erecting, Inc. v.
 Gierum (2024)